acteng/atip/docs/developer_guide.md

 - `npm install` to install dependencies
 - `npm run setup-govuk` to rerun Sass and generate GOV.UK styles
-- `npm run dev` to run ATIP locally (N.B. you need to run all the above commands before running this command)
+- `npm run dev` to run locally (N.B. you need to run all the above commands before running this command)
   - To mimic GCP deployment and see private layers locally, follow instructions in `.env` and run `VITE_RESOURCE_BASE="" VITE_MIMIC_GCP_LOCALLY="true" npm run dev`
 - `npm run fmt` to auto-format code
 - `npm run check` to see TypeScript errors